Think twice before you chalk up your fatigue to the fast-paced lifestyle we all lead.

 - You’re plagued by headaches, stomach aches, bowel problems or other miseries.

-Even if you can’t leave your job, you can take the following steps to reduce stress and minimize damage to your health.
+Even if you can’t leave your job, you can take the following five steps to reduce stress and minimize damage to your health.